jmfrancklab/jmfrancklab.github.io/AAResearch.md

 hydration water, we unlock an ability to design drugs that bind to proteins currently deemed "undruggable," we can understand the energetics that cause signaling proteins to bind to their partners, and design polymer materials that conduct water in unique ways.
-We can do all of this not be relying on our prowess as chemists, but through a direct and logical strategy.

-Most chemists and biologists can recognize one very specific example of hydration water: The layer of water surrounding oil molecules that drive the separation of water and oil are the simplest example of hydration water, but the more general case, especially for macromolecules that present a surface with variable properties to the solvent, is far more interesting.
+Most chemists and biologists recognize one very simple example of hydration water: the layer of water surrounding oil molecules that drive the separation of water and oil.
+But the more general case, especially for macromolecules that present a surface with variable properties to the solvent, is far more interesting and far less understood.

 How do Proteins Alter Nearby Solvent?
 -------------------------------------